 - 1/2 cup (120 ml) milk , half & half, or other creamer (some folks also use coconut milk, heavy cream, sweetened condensed milk) *approximately

 Make the Thai Tea:

 - Bring water to boil and add the Thai tea mix and sugar.
 Stir to completely dissolve sugar.
 Gently boil tea for about 3 minutes.
 Remove from heat.

 - Allow tea to steep for at least 30 minutes and allow it to cool.
 The more concentrated the tea flavor, the better the Thai tea tastes.

-- Strain the Thai tea and aside to cool (we prefer to strain through several layers of cheesecloth the remove any sediment).
+- Strain the Thai tea and aside to cool (we prefer to strain through a traditional re-useable cloth filter to remove any sediment).
 You can make this ahead of time and have the Thai tea chilling in the fridge.
 Completely chill before serving.

 Make the Boba and Serve:

 - Cook tapioca pearls according to package instructions. *see Note 1 below for instructions on cooking the boba we bought.

 - Divide the warm tapioca pearls into 2-(16 oz) glasses.
 Pour the cold tea into the two glasses.

 - Pour about 1/4 cup milk (or preferred creamer) into each of the glasses.
 Stir with a straw and enjoy